wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/powerapps/authentication-user-management/includes/3-user-registration.md

 > [!div class="mx-imgBorder"]
 > [![Screenshot of register invited contact from an account.](../media/register-invited-contact.png)](../media/register-invited-contact.png#lightbox)

-After the registration process is complete, depending on the invitation options, the portal user can be associated with the predefined account or an additional workflow can be run.
+After the registration process is complete, depending on the invitation options, the portal user can be associated with the predefined account or an additional classic workflow can be run.

-For more information, see [Invite contacts to your portals](/power-apps/maker/portals/configure/invite-contacts?azure-portal=true#invitation-attributes).
+For more information, see [Invite contacts to your portals](/power-apps/maker/portals/configure/invite-contacts?azure-portal=true).